kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

 ### Serverless migrated to bare-metal Kubernetes resources

 We continue our work on the Serverless Runtime for Kyma.
 In this release, we migrated from Knative Serving to pure Kubernetes resources.
 In its new shape and form, Serverless is more lightweight, doesn't require any additional components, and provides more control over underlying resources.
 With this change, Serverless uses only Jobs, Deployments, Services, and Horizontal Pod Autoscalers.
-To see how all these pieces fit together, take a look at [Serverless architecture](https://kyma-project.io/docs/1.14/components/serverless/#architecture-architecture).
+To see how all these pieces fit together, take a look at the [Serverless architecture](https://kyma-project.io/docs/1.14/components/serverless/#architecture-architecture).
 Importantly, the whole migration from the previous solution to the current one is fully automated and executed during Kyma update.

 ### Function CRD validation

-We introduced the validation of Function CustomResourceDefinitions (CRDs).
+We introduced the validation of Function CRDs.
 Every new version of the Function CRD is verified by the [defaulting and validation webhooks](https://kyma-project.io/docs/1.14/components/serverless/#details-supported-webhooks) before you apply it on your cluster.
 Validation works not only in the UI but also in the terminal when you apply resources using kubectl.

 ### functions.kubeless.io CRD removed